harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | `/u/`   | tense         | long ooh                 | b**oo**t, y**ou**, g**oo**se, s**ui**t                                                     |                  |
 | `/ʊ/`   | lax           | short ooh                | b**oo**k, p**u**t, f**oo**t, c**u**re, s**oo**t                                            |                  |

-> [!important] #todo Note that there isn't a "oh" sound or tense "ah" sound, or 으 sound.
-> - Uh and oh is kind of considered the same.
-> - short ah only happens in diphthong
-> - 으 is like an omission of vowel, replaced by consonant

 ---
-From a Korean's perspective, there are some vowels "missing" in GA, such as short "oh", and 으.
+From a Korean's perspective, it feels like there are some vowels "missing" in GA, such as short "oh", and 으.

 <center>. . .</center>

-There isn't really a short "oh" sound `/o/` in GA.
+The `/o/` "oh" sound is not used in GA (at least, not as monophthong).
 - When we look at words like "go", the vowels are pronounced like "oh-ooh".
 - When we look at words like "dog", the vowels are pronounced like "aw".

-Although, technically `/o/` is used in GA, but it's only used in diphthongs.
+- `/o/` is used only in diphthongs.

 <center>. . .</center>

-There isn't really a short "ah" sound in GA.
+The `/ɯ/` "으" sound is  not at all used in GA.
+- Fun fact : this sound can be made by pronouncing `/u/` without the rounding the lips.
+- The closest we get is `/ə/`, especially when it is followed by `/r/` or `/l/`.
+However, in this case, the vowel can be omitted.
+See [[#Syllabic Consonants]].

 #### Diphthongs